Introducing Bridgwater & West Somerset

 As part of the Grouping, the Association has access to a small number of staff employed by the Grouping, but is reliant on help from volunteers willing to do a variety of tasks from delivering and canvassing to data entry and stuffing envelopes.

 Bridgwater & West Somerset has two district councils within it's borders.
-Sedgemoor District Council which has 35 Conservative Councillers and is Conservative controlled, and West Somerset District Council which has 21 Conservative Councillers and is also Conservative controlled.
+Sedgemoor District Council and West Somerset & Taunton District Council.

 Member of Parliament